COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Aggregating and tracking progress for all departments in one place.
 * Work with our constraints and emphasize the efficiencies we needed.

-The control code, while not the most beautiful, is available on [github](https://gist.github.com/MrMaksimize/95ea360c79293fa8c1e8),

 Allowing technology not to be a roadblock gave us a lot of flexibility.
 Some comments we received from coordinators:

     "Thank you for being patient and going with the flow in terms of our workloads at our departments."